Book cover

 1.1 Introduction

-Domain-Driven Design (DDD) is a set of software design principles that were proposed in 2003 by Eric Evans in a book with the same name.
-The principles aim to facilitate the implementation of software systems with a design based on concepts closely aligned with a business domain.
+Domain-Driven Design (DDD) is a set of software design principles that Eric Evans introduced in 2003 in his book of the same name.
+These principles aim to facilitate the implementation of software systems with a design closely aligned with concepts from the business domain.

 The domain of a system refers to the business problem it aims to solve.
 In this article, we’ll illustrate DDD using a library management system as an example.
-Therefore, the problem of managing a library constitutes the domain of our motivating system.
+The domain of this system is the task of managing a library.

-DDD advocates that developers should have a deep understanding of the domain they’re working on.
-This understanding should be acquired through frequent conversations and discussions with domain experts.
+DDD emphasizes that developers should have a deep understanding of the domain they’re working on.
+This understanding is gained through frequent conversations and discussions with domain experts.
 Consequently, the software’s design should reflect its domain rather than being dictated by a specific technology.
-In other words, the design is driven by the domain, not by frameworks, architectures, or programming languages.
+In essence, the design is driven by the domain, not by frameworks, architectures, or programming languages.

-DDD also advocates that this separation between domain and technology should be expressed in the software architecture.
-For this purpose, patterns such as Layered Architecture, Clean Architecture, or Hexagonal Architecture can be used.
+DDD advocates for expressing the separation between domain and technology in the system’s architecture.
+To achieve this, patterns such as Layered Architecture (studied in Chapter 7), Clean Architecture (covered in another article), or Hexagonal Architecture (also discussed in an article) can be used.

-Before proceeding, it’s important to mention that the usage of DDD makes more sense in software for complex domains where the business rules are challenging to understand and to implement.
+Before proceeding, it’s important to note that DDD is most beneficial for software with complex domains where the business rules are challenging to understand and implement.

 1.2 Ubiquitous Language

-For a software project to succeed, DDD argues that these two roles—domain experts and developers—should speak the same language, which constitutes the ubiquitous language of the system.
-This idea is illustrated in the following figure:
+DDD advocates that for a software project to succeed, domain experts and developers must share a common language, which becomes the ubiquitous language of the system.
+This concept is illustrated in the following figure:

 The ubiquitous language represents the shared knowledge between domain experts and developers.

-The terms of the ubiquitous language are used with two purposes:
+The terms of the ubiquitous language serve two purposes:

-Besides defining the ubiquitous language terms, it is important to define the relationships and associations that exist among them.
+In addition to defining the ubiquitous language terms, it is important to define the relationships and associations among them.

-Example: In our library system, the ubiquitous language includes terms such as the following:
+Example: In our library management system, the ubiquitous language includes terms such as:

-Book, Copy, ISBN, Librarian, User, Collection, Reservation, Loan, Catalog
+Book, Copy, ISBN, Librarian, User, Collection, Reservation, Catalog

-Other terms are only known by developers, such as proxy, observers, cache, layers, routes, among others.
-There are also terms that are known only by librarians, such as alternative ISBN types.
+Some terms are known exclusively by developers, such as proxy, observers, cache, layers, and routes, among others.
+Conversely, there are terms known only by librarians, such as alternative ISBN types.

-Finally, we should define the relationships and associations between these terms, as exemplified next:
+To complete the ubiquitous language, we must define the relationships and associations between these terms, as illustrated below:

-To document these relationships, UML Class Diagrams can be used, as we studied in Chapter 4.
-However, these diagrams should be simple and light.
-For example, they do not need to include all attributes and methods of each class.
+To document these relationships, we can use UML Class Diagrams, as discussed in Chapter 4.
+However, in the context of DDD, these diagrams should be kept simple and concise.
+Specifically, they should focus on key concepts and relationships rather than include all attributes and methods of each class.

 1.3 Domain Objects

-DDD was proposed for designing object-oriented systems.
-Therefore, when designing these systems, certain types of objects are commonly used.
-Among them, DDD defines the following:
+DDD was developed for designing object-oriented systems.
+When implementing these systems, the following types of objects are commonly used:

-These domain objects should be viewed as the conceptual tools that developers should use to successfully design a given system.
-Therefore, they are also called the building blocks of DDD.
-Next, we will comment on each of them.
+These domain objects serve as the conceptual tools that developers use to successfully design a given system.
+They are also referred to as the building blocks of DDD.
+In the following sections, we will explore each of them.

 Entities and Value Objects

 An entity is an object that has a unique identity, distinguishing it from other objects of the same class.
-For instance, each User in our library is an entity, identifiable by their registration number.
+For example, each User in our library system is an entity, uniquely identifiable by its registration number.

-In contrast, value objects lack a unique identifier and are instead defined by their state, i.e., the values of their attributes.
+In contrast, value objects lack a unique identifier and are defined by their attributes.
 For example, a User’s Address is a value object.
-If two Address objects share identical values for attributes such as street, number, city, and zip code, they are considered identical.
+If two Address objects share identical values for attributes such as street, number, city, and zip code, they are considered equivalent.

 Why distinguish between entities and value objects?
-Entities are more important objects, demanding careful planning for saving and retrieving them from a database.
+Entities are central objects, demanding careful planning for saving and retrieving them from a database.
 Moreover, developers should pay attention to the life cycle of entities and carefully understand the rules governing their creation and removal.
-For instance, in our library system, a User cannot be removed if they have a pending Loan.
+For instance, in our library system, a User cannot be removed if they have a borrowed Book.

 Services

-There are numerous domain operations that don’t fit into entities or value objects.
+Many domain operations don’t fit neatly into entities or value objects.
 Consequently, it’s advisable to create dedicated objects to implement these operations.
 In DDD terminology, these objects are referred to as services.
-But in some systems, they may also be called managers or controllers.
+In other architectural styles, they may also be called managers or controllers.

-The signature of services usually refers to entities and value objects.
-However, service objects should be stateless, meaning they lack attributes and only implement methods.
+The methods of services usually operate on entities and value objects.
+However, service objects should be stateless, meaning they don’t have attributes and only implement methods.

 Example: In our library system, we might have a service providing the following operations: